 Going to Alaska, and Canada takes quite the planning.
 There are the hard copy items, the websites, the videos, apps, and so why not make a resource page.
-This will be a work in progress (daily and weekly additions) as our leave date is tentatively set for June 6, 2022 (having colds set us back 5 days) and I want to be as complete/organized as possible.

 Second, the route from home, through Oregon, Washington, where to cross into Canada, what to see, what highways to take, and where to stay.
 Our style is dry camping as long as we can, and then do a hookup site for a recharge of the trailer and maybe a long shower.
 Various RV tours post their itinerary online, specifically the 60 day tours, and initially can be handy to check out.